PYnative

 print(name, age)

-showStudent = display_student
+show_student = display_student

-# call using new name
+# Call the function using the new name

 Expected Output: